ksadangrit/nz_citizenship/README.md

 **Findings**
 - The United Kingdom consistently ranks in the top 2 countries across all decades, holding the first position in 1949 and during the 1970s to 1990s.
 - The UK has been surpassed only twice: by the Netherlands in the 1950s and 1960s, and by India in the 2020s.
+- From 1949 to the 1980s, the majority of the top 5 birth countries were from Western regions, including the UK, Netherlands, and Australia.
+However, this trend began to shift in the 1990s.
 - Since the 1970s, Samoa has consistently been among the top 5 countries every decade except the 2000s.
 - The majority of new citizens from China were granted citizenships in the 1990s and 2000s.